lancedb/documentation/docs/src/guides/multi-vector.md

+---
+title: Multi-Vector Search in LanceDB | Advanced Vector Operations
+description: Learn how to use LanceDB's multi-vector search capabilities for complex vector operations.
+Includes support for multiple vectors per item, late interaction techniques, and advanced search strategies.
+---

 # Late interaction & MultiVector embedding type
 Late interaction is a technique used in retrieval that calculates the relevance of a query to a document by comparing their multi-vector representations.
 The key difference between late interaction and other popular methods: